Consensys/doc.tessera/docs/Reference/SampleConfiguration.md

 ### `alwaysSendTo`

 Comma-separated list of public keys to include as recipients for every transaction sent through the node.
-This allows you to configure a node that is sent a copy of every transaction, even if it is not specified as a party to the transaction.
+This allows you to configure a node that is sent a copy of every transaction, even if it isn't specified as a party to the transaction.

-This could be used, for example, to send a copy of every transaction to a node for audit purposes.
-Specify the public keys to forward transactions to, and these will be included as if you had specified them on the `privateFor` field.
+This can be used, for example, to send a copy of every transaction to a node for audit purposes.

 ### `bootstrapNode`

-If set to `true`, then the node functions as a bootstrap for other nodes.
+If set to `true`, the node functions as a [bootstrap](BootstrapSampleConfiguration.md) for other nodes.

 ### `unixSocketFile`